Colmine/colmine.github.io/index.md

 ![Random Flare](https://archive-media-0.nyafuu.org/bant/image/1517/35/1517359925961.jpg)

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Colmine/colmine.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 **If you need to contact me please use the following methods:**

 School Email: colegilmore@u.boisestate.edu

 Work Email: example@organization.com

 Work Number: 123-456-7890